 Economic, environmental and technical ranking of contemporary sources of energy including non-renewable and renewable resources.
 Energy storage transportation, interconversion and end use systems.

 This paper provides students with an introduction to the world of renewable and non-renewable energy resources and technologies.
-Students will be given an introductory overview of the current trends and opportunities for renewable and non-renewable energy resources in New Zealand and internationally and will gain an understanding of the fundamental physical principles behind present and future technologies that convert these resources into useful energy supply.
+Students will be given an overview of the current trends and opportunities for renewable and non-renewable energy resources in New Zealand and internationally and will gain an understanding of the fundamental physical principles behind present and future technologies that convert these resources into useful energy supply.
 Armed with a quantitative technical understanding, students will also grapple with some of the bigger questions about our energy future: "What are the options for renewable energy in New Zealand and elsewhere?"; "How will current technology trends impact energy systems of the future?"

 |Paper title||Energy Resources|